hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_metadata.html.markdown

 * `kind` - (Required) The kind of the content source.
 Possible values are `LocalWorkspace`, `Communtity`, `Solution` and `SourceRepository`.

-* `guid` - (Optional) The guid of the content source, the solution ID, Log Analytics Workspace name etc.
+* `id` - (Optional) The id of the content source, the solution ID, Log Analytics Workspace name etc.

 ---